(Visited 16 times, 16 visits today)

 While growing up, I never lived anywhere long enough to feel like I truly belonged.
 But I feel fortunate that I have reconnected and stayed in touch with a number of my friends/classmates since way back in grade school.
 Thank you for caring and not judging me for the confusing parts of my life that I can’t change.

-For almost 40 years, I’ve been married to a good, hard-working man.
+For almost 42 years, I’ve been married to a good, hard-working man.
 My husband and our three daughters have been my silver-lining through some difficult chapters of my life.
-To know we have succeeded at raising our girls to show love, kindness, and respect for others has been by far the most rewarding achievement.
+To know we have succeeded in raising our girls to show love, kindness, and respect for others has been by far the most rewarding achievement.
 As a wife and mother, I feel incredibly blessed.

 What I learned is that each of us has struggled at some time or another with the tough stuff in our lives, but it most certainly doesn’t define our strengths or who we are as human beings.